SeanMcP/seanmcp.com/src/content/write-a-draft-script-for-your-ssg-blog.md

 ---
 title: Write a draft script for your SSG blog
-description: Easily spin up a new article when you don't have a CMS
+description: Easily spin up a new article when you don't have a CMS.
 date: 2020-01-31T12:00-0400
 tags:
   - Articles